Infini-Artificial-Intelligence/.github/profile/README.md

 + Advanced Forecasting <br>
 + InfiniAI Proprietary (will be revealed once it's ready for public testing)

+# ❌ PROJECT ON HOLD DUE TO A POTENTIAL BUY OUT ❌

 ## Development Status

 ### Business Assistant